Scroll straight to the bottom for the Easy Printable Recipe. Or read on for tips and tricks about how to make the best egg wash.

 The point is that making an egg wash is versatile.
 You can use milk and cream if you have it.
 Or water if you prefer!
 Yolk, white, or whole egg – it’s all a technique worth exploring.

-So let’s jump back to the egg wash I’m making.
-You can see them it the photos.
+So let’s jump back to how to make an egg wash.
+Check out the wash I am making.
+You can see it in the photos.
 I started with a tablespoon of water in a small bowl.
 Then cracked an egg in.
 Next take your fork and break the yolk.
 Mix the egg and all of the water thoroughly until it’s completely blended and uniform in color.
 It’s just like making scrambled eggs – but with more water!